sticklight-io/declarai/docs/docs/tutorial/index.md

 # Tutorial - User Guide

 <br>
 The tutorial is a step-by-step guide to using **Declarai**.
-It will walk you through the process of creating a simple Declarai task, and will introduce you to the main concepts of Declarai.
+It walks you through the main features of Declarai.

-Each section gradually builds on the previous ones, but it's structured to separate topics, so that you can go directly to any specific one to solve your specific API needs.
+Each section gradually builds on the previous ones, but it's structured to separate topics, so that you can go directly to any specific one to solve your specific task needs.

 It is also built to work as a future reference.